lertsoft/1-pixel-wealth/README.md

 If you would like to add your translation feel free to do a pull request on these repo and added on the locales file.

+# Run this locally

+I would recommend using VS Code with the Live Server extension installed.
+That makes the process of running this locally a breeze.

 # Translations and Adaptations